Types of Kiwis

 Kiwis prefer rich, well-drained soil with ample summer water.
-Kiwi vines will not tolerate saturated winter soils, becoming susceptible to root and crown rot.
-If your soil is very heavy, plant on raised beds or berms.
 When planting kiwis, the best site is one that is not subject to early fall freezes or late spring frosts.
 The trunks of the fuzzy kiwi vines are the most susceptible to winter damage and can be protected by wrapping them in the winter.
 Neither home nor commercial growers of kiwi in the Pacific Northwest have reported any serious insect or disease problems.
-Aphids can occasionally be a problem- use a strong jet of water to wash them off.

-Kiwi is a dioecious plant: male and female flowers are produced on separate plants.
+Kiwi is a dioecious plant: male flowers (right) and female flowers (left) are produced on separate plants.
 To cross-pollinate, interplant male vines with the female fruit-producing vines.
 Pollen from one male vine can pollinate up to eight surrounding female vines.
-The male vine needs to be the same species as the female vines as the different species do not bloom at the same time in our climate.
+The male vine needs to be the same species as the female vines (male A. arguta kiwis can pollinate female A. arguta, male A. deliciosa cannot).
 Vines usually do not begin to bear fruit until they have grown for 4 or more years.
 Maximum production is attained at about 8 years.

-The best trellis for ease of harvest and pruning for the home gardener is a 6′ T-bar trellis made of treated wood or metal post set in concrete.
+Kiwis are incredibly vigorous vines and require very sturdy trellising.
+The best trellis for ease of harvest and pruning for the home gardener is a 6′ T-bar trellis made of treated post set in concrete.
 Space three to five 12-gauge horizontal wires at 1′ – to 1 ½’ intervals and space plants 15′ to 20′ apart within the trellis.
 A typical T-bar trellis consists of posts with a 5- to 6- foot (depending on row width) long cross arm extending across the post.
 The kiwi fruiting canes are tied to wires on top of the cross arm.

 (A-D) Develop the young vine by pruning back to 2 buds at planting.
 Train the strongest shoot as the trunk, removing all others.
-If the terminal loses vigor, head it back and train the strongest shoot that pushes.
-Continue to remove other shoots (this may take up to 2 growing seasons), heading back the trunk to just below the center wire.
+If it loses vigor, cut it back and train the strongest shoot that pushes.
+Continue to remove other shoots (this may take up to 2 growing seasons), cutting back the trunk to just below the center wire.